-This shift in weather is good news for gardeners in the Pacific Northwest.
-The warmer days bring milder nights, which means Spring garden season is upon us just in time to celebrate National Garden Month.
+The warmer days and milder nights are finally here, which means garden season is upon us just in time to celebrate National Garden Month.

-This month marks the 13th annual celebration of National Garden Month, which originally started as National Garden Week in April 1986.
-Each week during the month of April the National Gardening Association focuses on a specific topic regarding gardening; starting with flowers this week.
-To help raise awareness of National Garden Month and the joys gardening brings, the team here at SATECH has gathered their favorite gardening tips and tricks for a successful Spring garden.
+This month marks the 15th annual celebration of National Garden Month, which originally started as National Garden Week in April 1986.
+Each week during the month of April the National Gardening Association focuses on a specific topic regarding gardening.
+Since many of us at SATECH enjoy the serenity and stress relief of gardening we figured we would celebrate National Garden Month by sharing our favorite Spring gardening tips and tricks.

 Prep Your Space

 Whether you are starting from scratch or reviving last year’s garden, prepping the land is one of the most important steps.
 Remove all weeds by the roots, dead leaves, or any remaining debris from winter.
 If you still have live plants from a winter garden, make sure to prune them to keep them healthy and encourage Spring growth.
 Finally, you will want to prep the soil for new plants.
 Tilling your space is a great way to aerate the dirt and revitalize the moisture.
 Don’t forget to add mulch to your newly prepped space.

 Picking the right plants for your plant hardiness zone will help ensure the success of your garden.
 You can find the zones here.
 Some common Spring garden plants include Pansies, Tulips, Snapdragons and Lilacs.
 If you are interested in vegetable gardening then you will want to consider lettuce, spinach, peas and arugula.

 Baby Your Plants